24. South of Spain & Morocco

 ----------------

-- Only one piece of luggage allowed per person.
+Only one piece of luggage is allowed per person.

-- Passport details are required 72 hours in advance to departure.
+Passport details are required 72 hours in advance of departure.

-- The portion of Morocco can be modified without substantial variation of services.
+The portion of Morocco can be modified without substantial variation in services.

 Prices: